Yolngu Boy: Release

 The world premiere of the film took place on 31 January 2001 in Yirrkala at a temporary outdoor cinema on a football field.
 The 300 guests who attended were local Yolngu people, many of whom were involved directly or indirectly in the film, whose response was overwhelming.

 On 1 February 2001, more than 800 guests arrived at the Village Cinema in central Darwin for a premiere screening, hosted by the Chief Minister of the Northern Territory, Denis Burke.
 A parliamentary screening hosted by the Peter McGauran, Minister for the Arts, took place in Parliament House, Canberra, on 7 February 2001.
 The Melbourne premiere, hosted by Victorian Premier Steve Bracks and Terry Bracks, took place on 12 February 2001.
 A Sydney premiere was held on 15 March 2001.

 Yolngu Boy was released in major cinemas across Australia from March 2001.

 The domestic theatrical distributor was Palace Films.
 The film was also pre-sold to SBS Independent.
 Beyond Films Limited distributed overseas and investors included the Australian Film Finance Corporation, Film Victoria, the Northern Territory Government, SBSI, the Australian Children's Television Foundation (ACTF), along with private investment.

-Yolngu Boy was selected to screen at three festivals: the Cinemagic Northern Ireland Wolrd Screen Entertainment Festival for Young People in Belfast in December 2001; the Barcelona International Festival and the Brooklyn Academy of Music's Next Wave Festival in the USA.
+Yolngu Boy was selected to screen at three festivals: the Cinemagic Northern Ireland World Screen Entertainment Festival for Young People in Belfast in December 2001; the Barcelona International Festival and the Brooklyn Academy of Music's Next Wave Festival in the USA.
 The Next Wave Festival had a month long focus on Australian arts and culture and included a three-week festival of Australian films of the past 10 years.

 Athabasca University in Canada hosted the Canadian premiere of Yolngu Boy in conjunction with their indigenous education program.